faiz7077/faiz7077/README.md

 <br>🌍 Based in India<br>💻 Currently working on Bolty-Worker .

-<br>📚 Always learning and exploring AI (agents) & Devops<br>🤝 Looking to collaborate on exciting open-source projects
+<br>📚 Always learning and exploring AI & Devops<br>🤝 Looking to collaborate on exciting open-source projects